 To fuel speculation about Thomson as a fly fisherman, A.Y.
 Jackson’s maternal grandfather, Alexander Young, the first principal at Kitchener’s Suddaby Public School, was both a noted entomologist and a fly fisherman.
-His knowledge of insects might well have been passed on to Thomson had the two men ever met and enjoyed casual conversation.
+His knowledge of insects might well have been passed on to Thomson had the two men ever met.

 When Thomson moved to Toronto in 1905 and started working in commercial art he spent time with a relative we know as ‘Uncle’ William Brodie.
-Brodie, who might well have been a cousin, was a prominent naturalist with a specialist’s interest in insects or entomology.
+Brodie, who might well have been a cousin, was a prominent naturalist specializing in entomology.
 He helped found the Toronto Entomological Society in 1878 and, from 1903 until his death in 1909, was director of the Biological Department at the Ontario Provincial Museum (later the Royal Ontario Museum).

 The time Thomson spent outdoors with Brodie nurtured the fledging painter’s passion for nature.
 The entomology he learned from Brodie, which included how to collect study specimens, would have served him well fly fishing in Algonquin Park.